VictorHaro/config/README.md

 # config
-# COnfigurations used for tmux and nvim
+Configurations used for tmux and nvim